dchampion/expiring-entry-map/README.md

 # A Map with Expiring Entries

 ## Summary
-The single class in this repository (source code in <a href=https://github.com/dchampion/expiring-entry-map/blob/main/src/main/java/com/dchampion/ExpiringEntryMap.java target="_blank">ExpiringEntryMap.java</a>) is an implementation of the <code>java.util.Map</code> collection containing entries that expire after a user-specified period of time.
+The single class in this repository (source code in <a href=https://github.com/dchampion/expiring-entry-map/blob/main/src/main/java/com/dchampion/ExpiringEntryMap.java target="_blank">ExpiringEntryMap.java</a>) is an implementation of the <code>java.util.Map</code> collection.
+It contains entries that expire after a user-specified period of time.

 For an explanation of the purpose and features of this class, jump to a full [Description of the Project](#Description-of-the-Project) below.